 - The pork shoulder can be cooked with or without the bone.
 Generally, when cooking any meat bone-in, the result is often slightly juicier.

-There are four steps to making Perfect Spiced Pulled Pork . . .
+Four steps to making Perfect Spiced Pulled Pork . . .

 - Apply dry spice rub.